MarkusEich/cpf_segmentation/README.md

 # cpf_segmentation
 C++ library for unsupervised segmentation of 3D points via Constrained Plane Fitting.

-To copile and use the library go to the src folder and
+To compile and use the library go to the src folder and

 ```
 mkdir build